alastairrmcneill/ScreenshotEditor/plan.md

 ---

-### Story 4.2 – Corner Radius Slider Implementation
+### Story 4.2 – ✅ Done Corner Radius Slider Implementation

 **Description:**
 Add a slider for corner radius from 0–48pt with live updates.